Geographic Information Systems - PgDip, MSc

 Why Study with Us?

-• Join an established course with excellent reputation and feedback.
+• Join a renowned course with an excellent reputation and positive feedback.

-• Get support and advice from experienced lecturers, tutors, librarians, e-learning and IT staff.
+• Receive support and advice from experienced lecturers, tutors, librarians, e-learning, and IT staff.

-• Access online resources such as e-books, digital lectures and podcasts, discussion boards and video-conference tools all within a dedicated e-learning platform.
+• Access online resources including e-books, digital lectures, podcasts, discussion boards, and video-conference tools, all within a dedicated e-learning platform.

-• Develop and improve your employability, professional and academic skills and gain extensive hands-on practice with key software.
+• Enhance your employability, professional, and academic skills while gaining extensive hands-on practice with key software.

-• Be assessed entirely by coursework – there are no formal examinations.
+• Be assessed entirely by coursework – no formal examinations.

-• With a fully online course, you can study from almost anywhere and there is no need to travel to classes.
+• Study fully online from almost anywhere, eliminating the need to travel to classes.

 • Substantial relevant work experience may be accepted in place of standard entry requirements.

-• Study for a Master’s degree, a PG Diploma, PG Certificate or enrol for individual modules.
+• Pursue a Master’s degree, PG Diploma, PG Certificate, or enrol in individual modules.

-Our students come from a wide range of backgrounds, but broadly speaking fall into two groups.
+Our students come from diverse backgrounds, generally falling into two main groups:

-• New or recent graduates wanting to enter GIS-related employment for the first time, or to add GIS to their skill-set to enhance their employability or change career.
+• New or recent graduates aiming to enter GIS-related employment for the first time, or seeking to add GIS to their skill set to enhance employability or facilitate a career change.

-• People who are already in GIS-related employment but want to broaden and deepen their GIS knowledge and skills with a view to making better use of GIS or improving their career and promotion prospects.
+• Professionals already in GIS-related roles who wish to broaden and deepen their GIS knowledge and skills to make better use of GIS or to improve their career and promotion prospects.

-Graduate feedback and employment rates show that our course caters very well for both of these groups.
-Students consistently describe the course as both challenging and enjoyable, and frequently remark on the high quality of online support they receive.
-Many of our students decide to join the course on the recommendation of previous students.
+Graduate feedback and employment rates demonstrate that our course effectively caters to both groups.
+Students consistently describe the course as both challenging and enjoyable, often highlighting the high quality of online support they receive.
+Many of our students join the course based on recommendations from previous students.

 Why Study GIS?